gtokusum/HK-Hotel-Effectiveness/README.md

 # Hotel Effectiveness Night Audit Entry Reporter

-Partially automates the process of creating reports for night audit entry for housekeeping.
+Minimal script that automates the room count sorted by room type for Housekeeping Gameday in Hotel Effectiveness

 ## Background Info